Magnetic tuning of band topology evidenced by exotic quantum oscillations in the Dirac semimetal EuMnSb$_2$

 This work was partially supported by the Science Center of the National Science Foundation of China (52088101), the National Key R\&D Program of China (Grant No. 2021YFA0718900 and No. 2017YFA0303602), the Key Research Program of Frontier Sciences of CAS (Grant No. ZDBS-LY-SLH008), the National Nature Science Foundation of China (Grants No. 11974365 and No. 51931011), K.C.
 Wong Education Foundation (GJTD-2020-11).
 The work in Augsburg was supported by the German Science Foundation through SPP1666 (project no. 220179758), TRR80 (project no. 107745057) and via the Sino-German Cooperation Group on Emergent Correlated Matter.
-The work in Beijing was supported by the Beijing Nova Program (Grant No. Z211100002121095).
+The work in Beijing was supported by the National Natural Science Foundation of China (Grants No. 12274015), the Beijing Nova Program (Grant No. Z211100002121095), and the Fundamental Research Funds for the Central Universities.
 The work in Hefei was supported by the National Natural Science Foundation of China (Grants No. 11874359).
 A portion of this work was performed on the Steady High Magnetic Field Facilities, High Magnetic Field Laboratory, Chinese Academy of Sciences, and supported by the High Magnetic Field Laboratory of Anhui Province.